Go Down Singing

 Reviewed by Katharine Bubel

-Dickinson’s title signals one of the shaping influences on their mythos, George Grant’s essay “In Defence of North America,” which enucleates the “primal encounter” with the land and First Nations by English-speaking Protestant settlers.
-Grant describes the meeting as marred by “uncontemplative,” “unflinching” practicality and conquest (25), and as ultimately engendering the “technical reason [that] has become so universal [. . .] it has closed down on openness and awe, questioning and listening” (24).
-Dickinson points out, though, that Grant sees a small door to transcendence: “Any intimations of authentic deprival are precious, because they are the ways through which intimations of good, unthinkable in the public terms, may yet appear to us” (Grant 141).
+Dickinson’s title signals one of the influences on the poets’ shared mythos, George Grant’s essay “In Defense of North America,” where his term “primal” refers to the fundamental way of being and knowing that determines “the way that things are” for a developing civilization (18).
+Ruminating on first encounters with the land and First Nations by English-speaking Protestant settlers, Grant describes the contact as marred by the “uncontemplative,” “unflinching” practicality and conquest of the seventeenth-century Protestant mind (25).
+In time, this engendered the “technical reason [that] has become so universal [. . .] it has closed down on openness and awe, questioning and listening” (24).
+Dickinson’s biographical model of study brings out the counter direction each poet takes to cultivate a decolonized way of being in their places.
+That way is down to earth (“chthonic”), deeply attending to the painful lack: “Any intimations of authentic deprival are precious, because they are the ways through which intimations of good, unthinkable in the public terms, may yet appear to us” (141).

-It is cold at the bottom of Inferno—so cold, the poet-pilgrim Dante reports, “my every sense had left its dwelling in my face, just as a callus has no feeling” (Inferno 33.100-03; trans.
+It is cold at the bottom of Inferno, so cold, the poet-pilgrim Dante reports, “my every sense had left its dwelling in my face, just as a callus has no feeling” (Inferno 33.100-103, transl.
 Allen Mandelbaum).
 The numbing air is agitated by the futile flapping wings of Dis, the fallen Lucifer, ancient epitome of corruptio optimi pessima.
-Frozen in the lake, his movement is restricted in stasis, three maws masticating the arch-traitors who, according to the law of contrapasso, are the ever-consumed, as Dis is the ever-consuming.
-Likewise, near the end of Robin Wall Kimmerer’s Braiding Sweetgrass, to which Dickinson alludes in his “Personal Coda,” we encounter a cannibalistic, consuming creature: “The Windigo is the legendary monster of our Anishinaabe people, the villain of a tale told on freezing nights in the north woods . . . a being in the shape of an outsized man” with a heart made of ice (304).
+Frozen in the lake, his movement is restricted in stasis, three maws masticating the arch-traitors who, according to the law of contrapasso, are now ever-consumed, as in life they were ever-consuming.
+Likewise, near the end of Robin Wall Kimmerer’s Braiding Sweetgrass, a work to which Dickinson alludes in his Coda, we encounter a cannibalistic, consuming creature: “The Windigo is the legendary monster of our Anishinaabe people, the villain of a tale told on freezing nights in the north woods . . . a being in the shape of an outsized man” with a heart of ice and rage (304).

-Erotic hunger turned into devouring, disordered desire: this is Dante’s Dis, the Anishinaabe Windigo, the technocrat akin to Milton’s Satan with a “mind not to be changed by place or time.”
-As Kimmerer observes, “Creation stories offer a glimpse into the worldview of a people, of how they understand themselves, their place in the world, and the ideals to which they aspire.
+Erotic hunger turned into devouring, disordered desire: this is Dante’s Dis, the Anishinaabe’s Windigo, the colonizing technocrat.
+Observes Kimmerer, “Creation stories offer a glimpse into the worldview of a people, of how they understand themselves their place in the world, and the ideals to which they aspire.
 Likewise, the collective fears and deepest values of a people are also seen in the visage of the monsters they create” (305).
-Approving Nick Mount’s remark that Lee’s Civil Elegies is a candidate for a Canadian “founding epic” (qtd. in Dickinson 27), Dickinson swiftly notes that it is “not a creation story, but identifies what will happen to a civilization that does not have one” borne out of “a meaningful dialogue with its surroundings” (27).
-Such honesty “clears a space for something new to emerge, the intimations of which reverberate,” not only in Lee’s poetry, but in the works of his fellow thinking-singers too.
+Dickinson takes up Nick Mount’s suggestion that Dennis Lee’s Civil Elegies is a good candidate for the “founding epic” of the modern Canadian nation-state, clarifying that it is “not a creation story, but identifies what will happen to a civilization that does not have one” borne out of “a meaningful dialogue with its surroundings” (17).
+Here there be monsters.
+But if we catch glimpses into our collective deprival in the poetry of Lee and his fellow thinking-singers, there is hope of a boon.

 Works Cited

 Kimmerer, Robin Wall.
 Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants.
-Milkweed, 2013.
+Milkweed Editions, 2013.

 Lilburn, Tim.
 The Larger Conversation: Contemplation and Place.
 U of Alberta P, 2017.

 Merton, Thomas, trans.
 The Wisdom of the Desert: Sayings from the Desert Fathers of the Fourth Century.
-Shambhala, 2004.
+Shambhala Publications, 2004.

 Mooney, Edward F., ed.
 Wilderness and the Heart: Henry Bugbee’s Philosophy of Place, Presence, and Memory.
 U of Georgia P, 1999.